What is declawing in Cats?

 “As many as 50% of cat owners who declawed their cats would not have otherwise kept their cat.”

 Declawing is a drastic but permanent solution to most scratching problems.
 As mentioned already, it may be avoidable with some attention to training and prevention.
-However, declawing is a quick and effective means of eliminating scratching problems when other options have been exhausted.
+However, it is a quick and effective means of eliminating scratching problems when other options have been exhausted.
 In some homes, the issue comes down to the options of removing the cat from the home or having it declawed.
 In one study it was estimated that as many as 50% of cat owners who declawed their cats would not have otherwise kept their cat.
 This might be the case where the cat continues to damage the furniture, or where the cat causes injuries to people during play or handling.
 Even the slightest scratch can have serious consequences when a member of the household suffers from an immunosuppressive disease or a disease such as diabetes.
-It might also be argued that the short term pain and discomfort of declawing (which can be minimized with appropriate attention to pain medications) may be preferable to a life of constant confinement and excessive (and unsuccessful) attempts at punishment.
+It might also be argued that the short term pain and discomfort to cat claws (which can be minimized with appropriate attention to pain medications) may be preferable to a life of constant confinement and excessive (and unsuccessful) attempts at punishment.
 Although it has been estimated that approximately 25% of cats are declawed in North America, declawing is considered immoral or even illegal in some jurisdictions and in some countries.

 What is the effect of declawing on the cat?